-Douglas’s breadth and depth of experience over his career has included public buildings, education, community housing, heritage, sports, commercial, entertainment and private residential with 2 years in London, before returning to Adelaide to form Flightpath Architects in 1985 coinciding with becoming the Project Architect for the South Australian Maritime Museum.
+Douglas’s depth and breadth of experience over his career has included public buildings, education, community housing, heritage, sports, commercial, entertainment and private residential.
+He spent 2 years in London, before returning to Adelaide to form Flightpath Architects in 1985 coinciding with becoming the Project Architect for the South Australian Maritime Museum.

 He is passionate about his craft and passing on that passion to future generations of architects.

 Although Flightpath is fully resourced with the most up to date digital technology, he sometimes likes to go ‘old school’ and draw, and think, by hand, about the process of creating and building.

 He led the design team for Flightpath’s first award winning project in 1994, the Lady Gowrie Child Care Centre’s Training and Resource Centre.